backlogs/www/_posts/en/2000-01-01-introduction.markdown

 ## Getting Additional Help

 Have a question that's not covered by this guide?
-Go ahead and start a conversation in [the forums](http://bugs.redminebacklogs.net/projects/redmine-backlogs/boards).
+Go ahead and start a conversation in the forums (the forums are under construction.)
 You may also follow [@redminebacklogs](http://twitter.com/redminebacklogs) on *Twitter* for various announcements.

 ## Bugs and Feature Requests

-If you find any bugs or maybe want to suggest improvements, feel free to file a ticket in the project's [bug tracker](http://bugs.redminebacklogs.net/).
+If you find any bugs or maybe want to suggest improvements, feel free to file a ticket in the project's [bug tracker](https://github.com/relaxdiego/redmine_backlogs/issues).
 Better yet, go ahead and fork the project on github so you can fix the bugs yourself, then send us a pull request so that we can incorporate it into the main repo.

 ## Compatibility